modir/using-laminas-framework-book/version2/docs/skeleton.md

 Require ip <your_ip_address>
 ~~~

-Q> **How do I determine my IP address?**
+> **How do I determine my IP address?**
-Q>
+>
-Q> You can use the [http://www.whatismyip.com](http://www.whatismyip.com/) website to determine
+> You can use the [http://www.whatismyip.com](http://www.whatismyip.com/) website to determine
-Q> your external IP address.
+> your external IP address.
 The external IP address is the address by which other
-Q> computers on the Internet may access your site.
+> computers on the Internet may access your site.

 ## HTTP Authentication